ess-dmsc-dram/dmsc-school/README.md

 - `remove-output`
     `outputs` of the cell will not be included in the published pages.
 - `remove-cell`
-    Not included in the build.
+    Not included in the rendered book.
+But still executed!
 Also used by `update_workbook.py` script.
+- `skip-execution`
+    The cell is not executed when building the book.

 #### Workbook tags
 - `solution`: